EDIpack/EDIpy2.0/doc/globvars.rst

 Global variables
 =================

-These are global variables of the :code:`edipy2` module.
-They form a subset of the global variables of the EDIpack2 library.
+These are global variables of the :code:`edipack2py` module.
+They form a subset of the global variables of the EDIpack library.
-Along with all the other global variables, they can be set in the input file, and are read when calling the :func:`edipy2.global_env.read_input` function.
+Along with all the other global variables, they can be set in the input file, and are read when calling the :func:`edipack2py.global_env.read_input` function.

-The exposed global variables can be accessed as properties of the :class:`edipy2.global_env` class.
+The exposed global variables can be accessed as properties of the :class:`edipack2py.global_env` class.

 .. code-block:: python

     import numpy as np
-    from edipy2 import global_env as ed
+    from edipack2py import global_env as ed

     ed.Nspin = 1            # set a global variable
     mylocalvar = ed.Nspin   # assing to a local variable (the value of mylocalvar will not change if ed.Nspin changes)